octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 ## TL;DR

-Full-stack and back-end developers, you probably don't know this - and it can get out of trouble:
+Full-stack and back-end developers, you probably don't know this - and it can you get out of trouble:

 - `pg_stat_activity` view shows executing queries, `pg_stat_statements` shows executed queries, queries can be logged;
 - use a connection pool; make sure when scaling you do not reach `max_connections`;